 Can I Defend Against Illegal Firearm Possession Charges?

 Although it may feel like the end of the world to be charged with illegal firearm possession, you still have the right to defend yourself with the help of a Tampa gun possession lawyer.
-You are innocent until proven guilty — the prosecution will need to prove beyond a shadow of a doubt that you own or controlled a firearm.
+You are innocent until proven guilty.
+The prosecution will need to prove beyond a reasonable doubt that you own or controlled a firearm.

 Possible defenses include: